jayvarner/ember-g-map/README.md

 ```
 ## Geolocation

 Plot the user's current location using [Navigator.geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation).
-This component extentds (#map-with-marker)[GMapMarker].
+This component extentds [GMapMarker](#map-with-marker).
 All options are the same except the cordinates are set to what the brower reports as its location.

 ```handlebars
 {{#g-map markersFitMode="live"2 as |context|}}